Where to Stay in Madrid: Complete Guide for First Timers

 Just off of Gran Vía, it’s lively, full of bars and restaurants that are busy starting in the late afternoon and stretching into the early hours of the morning.

-We found ourselves in this charming neighborhood many, many times – sometimes multiple times in a day – over the course of our week in Madrid.
+We tend to find ourselves in this charming neighborhood many, many times – sometimes multiple times in a day – over the course of our stops in Madrid.

 The number of coffee shops, bars, restaurants, and shops is unrivaled in any other neighborhood in Madrid, at least in our experience.